 Hospice questions and answers

 We are available at any time during a patient's life-limiting illness to discuss the appropriateness of hospice care.
-Diagnostic procedures and treatments specifically intended to prolong life are not typically a part of hospice care.
-When the focus of treatment becomes symptom control and pain management, hospice is appropriate.
+When the patient is ready to focus on symptom control and pain management (comfort care), hospice is appropriate.

 Allina Health Hospice is available to anyone living in our service area, which includes 33 Minnesota counties and 3 Wisconsin counties.

 Myths and facts about hospice